 Types of Life Insurance Available

-Life insurance isn’t the most pleasant thought – it means thinking about the death of yourself or someone close to you.
-It’s not pleasant.
-However it is necessary to give it thought before something bad happens.
+Life insurance isn’t the most pleasant thought.
+It means thinking about the death of yourself, or someone close to you However, it is necessary to give it thought before something bad happens.
 In fact, we offer life insurance options that could benefit you and your family.
-At Sunshine Senior Services, we offer products that help provide a death benefit to your home, a retirement income and much more.
+At Sunshine Senior Services, we offer products that help provide a death benefit to your home, a retirement income, and much more.
 Talk to our staff about all the options available, and let us help you find the policy that fits your needs and budget!

 Available Life Insurance Products:

 A life insurance policy can help your loved ones pay college tuition, mortgage payments, and even help cover retirement income gaps in the event of your passing.
-And some of our permanent policies offer the opportunity to build cash value, which you’re able to use however you’d like.
+Some of our permanent policies offer the opportunity to build cash value, which you’re able to use however you’d like.

 How does life insurance work?